 This classic Beef Stroganoff recipe is a slightly lighter version using Greek yogurt instead of cream.
 The same wholesome comfort food with the tang of yogurt.
 Add in peas and spinach for color and some vegetables and it brings life to is classic comfort food.

 We eat a lot of good dinner recipes around here and we also do a lot of recipe testing.
 I was never a fan of any type of stroganoff recipe as a kid, but as an adult I grew to at least like the rich brown gravy sauce.
-But I wanted to put my own spin on it and made what I beleive to be the best beef stroganoff recipe ever!
+But I wanted to put my own spin on it and last night I made what I believe to be the best beef stroganoff recipe ever!

 What is Beef Stroganoff?